metatensor/metatrain/docs/src/architectures/sparse-gap.rst

 .. code-block:: bash

-    pip install .[sparse-gap]
+    pip install .[gap]

-This will install the package with the SOAP-BPNN dependencies.
+This will install the package with the GAP dependencies.

 Hyperparameters